 HumanLogic Principals Karen Donoghue and Craig Newell have solved many real-world user-centric design and technical architecture challenges in industry.
-We are available to share our professional industry experience via presentations.
+We are available to share our professional industry experience via speaking engagements and presentations.
 If you require an expert speaker for your next event please email karen [at] humanlogic [dot] com.